Table of Contents

 - Death benefits

-Compensation can also cover expenses related to complications arising from the initial injuries.
-These can significantly increase the total award, as in the $11.25 million worker’s comp case handled by Tina Eshghieh, Esq.
+Compensation can also account for expenses related to complications arising from the initial injuries.
+These may significantly increase the total award.
+However, there is no guarantee you will see similar results, as each case depends on its specific facts and circumstances.

-However, the amount and duration of these benefits are usually limited.
+The amount and duration of these benefits are generally limited.
 These costs are usually outside the standard fee agreement with your legal team.
-It’s a good idea to ask your workers’ comp attorney how they will handle reimbursement after winning your case.
+It may be wise to ask your workers’ comp attorney how they will handle reimbursement if they win your case.

 What Are Personal Injury Claims?

-Personal injury claims compensate individuals injured due to the negligence of others.
+Personal injury claims help individuals seek compensation for their injuries and losses caused by other people’s negligence.
 In California, these cases are fault-based.
-This means the victims are required to establish the at-fault party’s negligence to receive monetary reparation.
-They can also sue the liable party or their insurance company for damages.
+This means the victims are required to establish the at-fault party’s negligence to pursue monetary reparation.
+They can also sue the potentially liable party or their insurance company for damages.

 Contrary to common misconceptions, personal injury cases don’t only include car accidents.
-They also cover dog bites, medical malpractice, and workplace accidents.
+They also cover dog bites, slip-and-falls, and workplace accidents.

-Some work-related cases that injury lawyers handle are:
+Some work-related cases that injury lawyers can handle are:

-- Traffic accidents due to dangerous road conditions, such as in a highway construction site
+- Traffic accidents due to dangerous road conditions, such as at a highway construction site.

-- Premises liability claim for a slip-and-fall accident on a private property
+- Premises liability claim for a slip-and-fall accident on private property.

-- Truck accident due to a distracted trucker and/or negligent trucking company
+- Truck accident due to a distracted trucker and/or a negligent trucking company.

 If you think there’s more to your workplace accident, you can seek the assistance of an injury lawyer.
 They can assess your legal options and advise you on the next steps to take.

-Damages You Can Claim In Personal Injury Cases
+Damages You May Pursue In Personal Injury Cases

-You can recover more damages in a personal injury claim than workers’ comp.
-In addition to the medical expenses and lost wages, you can claim compensation for your pain and suffering, emotional distress, and other non-financial losses.
+You can seek additional damages in a personal injury claim that may not be available in workers’ comp.
+In addition to the medical expenses and lost wages, you can seek compensation for your pain and suffering, emotional distress, and other non-financial losses.
 Family members can also file claims for the wrongful deaths of their loved ones.

-Furthermore, personal injury claims do not have a limit on the amount of damages that can be recovered.
-It’s best to talk to injury attorneys to know the full scope of your damages.
+Furthermore, personal injury claims generally do not have statutory limits on damages, though certain types of cases may have specific caps or restrictions under California law.
+It may be advisable to talk to injury attorneys and ask about the full scope of your damages.

 Frequently Asked Questions (FAQs)